astrohart/MFR/MFR.Settings.Configuration.Serializers/README.md

 ##### Summary

-Provides helper methods for storing the config data to, and loading it from, a file on the disk.
+Provides helper methods for storing the config data to, and loading it from, a file on the file system.

 <a name='M-MFR-Settings-Configuration-Serializers-ConfigurationSerializer-Load-System-String-'></a>
 ### Load(pathname) `method`

 ##### Summary

-Loads the config data from the file on the disk that has the specified `pathname`.
+Loads the config data from the file on the file system that has the specified `pathname`.

 ##### Returns